aaron-smits/playwright-k8s/README.md

 ```

 # Issues, Suggestions, and Contributions
 Please let me know if you have any feedback or would like to contribute to this project.
 My aim is to assemble a solution for this using open source tools and make this setup accessible to anyone.
+Email: aaronsmitstc@gmail.com